ashrithssreddy/Bitcoin_Utils/Unlocking_Global_Economic_Freedom.md

 ### 5.3 Government Resistance
 Many governments resist Bitcoin adoption due to its challenge to centralized control.
 However, regulatory clarity and wider adoption can lead to greater acceptance over time.

+## 6. The Future of Bitcoin & Economic Freedom
+- The expansion of Bitcoin adoption will continue to enhance economic liberty globally.
+- Layer 2 solutions like the Lightning Network are making Bitcoin transactions faster and cheaper, increasing usability.
+- As more individuals and businesses integrate Bitcoin into everyday transactions, financial sovereignty will become more accessible to all.